widespot/terraform-aws-accounts/README.md

 # Blueprint AWS accounts deployment using Terraform

 User management in AWS can be a hurdle when using multiple accounts, with API keys and password stored everywhere.
-Instead, this repository suggests a blueprint to centralize the user in an "IAM" account, and grant access from there to other accounts and resources.
+Instead, this repository provides a Terraformed blueprint to centralize the user in a single "IAM" account, and grant access from there to other accounts and resources.

 ![Blueprint](doc/blueprint.png)

 #### Root account
-the root account only welcomes very few users who can be granted
+the root account only welcomes very few users.
+Using this module, they can be granted
-* Admin access to the root account
+* Admin access to the root account.
+(TODO)
 * Admin access to all the other org account, via the *GlobalRootAdmins* user group
 * Admin access to given other accounts, via the dedicated *XxxRootAdmins* user groups